xpipe-io/xpipe/README.md

 For information about the security model of X-Pipe, see the [security page](/SECURITY.md).

+For information about the privacy policy of X-Pipe, see the [privacy page](/PRIVACY.md).

 If you want to talk you can also join:

 - The [X-Pipe Discord Server](https://discord.gg/8y89vS8cRb)